-The role of academic advisors and marketing/communications staff is key to communicating information about Interstate Passport® consistently and accurately.
-It's critical for both groups to know how Interstate Passport works and how it benefits students – both native students who may or may not transfer, and incoming transfer students.
-And it’s important that both groups communicate accurate and consistent information about Interstate Passport to students, prospective students, incoming transfers, and in all of the campus materials and catalogs.
+The role of academic advisors is key to communicating information about Interstate Passport consistently and accurately.
+As a student’s initial contact in their academic career, it is critical for academic advisors to know how Interstate Passport works and how earning a Passport benefits students – both native students who may or may not transfer, and incoming transfer students.

-Campus advisors should be well versed on the Interstate Passport program in order to advise students who may transfer to another Network member institution.
-Students who plan to transfer, and who know that the Passport Block (lower-division general education) will be accepted at transfer, may have incentive to complete the Passport Block before transfer.
-Particularly for students at two-year institutions, a Passport can serve as a milestone, an achievement on their path to an associate’s degree.
-Likewise, incoming transfer students who arrive with a Passport will benefit by having credits accepted for lower-division general education and not having to repeat courses for learning already achieved.
-These students can proceed on their path toward a degree.
-Additionally, Interstate Passport can serve as an effective recruiting tool for four-year institutions wanting to welcome transfer students from both sectors.
+Students who plan to transfer will have incentive to earn a Passport knowing that it will be accepted as evidence of completing the lower-division general education requirements.
+Particularly for two-year students, earning a Passport can also serve as a milestone, an achievement on their path to a degree.
+Likewise, incoming transfer students who arrive with a Passport will benefit by having all of their lower division general education requirements met and not having to repeat or take additional courses.
+These students can proceed more quickly on their path toward a degree.
+By providing this advantage the Passport can also serve as an effective recruiting tool for four-year institutions desiring to welcome two-year transfer students

 - Key Facts for Academic Advisors